shoturian/Saurien/README.md

 * Invite command automatically generates invitations.
 You don't need to write an invitation link anywhere on the bot

+* Need a bot invitation?
+Browse the bot console :)

 ## Credits

  * Radiaction (Devloper)